43615/dcim-scripts/README.md

   - Clean up registers after finishing (`LR` and `C`).
 - Document their expected inputs and outputs.
 - Document all behaviour that doesn't meet the above guidelines.
+## Minimized versions
+The `min` directory contains functionally identical versions of scripts with all comments and unnecessary whitespace removed.